kubewarden/docs/docs/tasks.md

     verify         Verify a Kubewarden policy from a given URI using Sigstore
 ```

-Here are a few examples of the commands you should run, depending on the task you want to perform:
+Here are a few command usage examples:

 - *List the policies*: lists all the policies stored in the local `kwctl` registry